thinks/obj-io/README.md

   using thinks::obj_io::Read;

   auto mesh = Mesh{};

-  // We cannot assume the order in which callbacks will be called,
-  // so we need to keep track of which vertex to assign properties to. auto pos_count = uint32_t{ 0 };
+  auto pos_count = uint32_t{ 0 };
   auto tex_count = uint32_t{ 0 };
   auto nml_count = uint32_t{ 0 };